bowman2001/perplexdoc/content/doc/intro/layout/index.md

 The theme adapts responsively and fluid to modern screens.
 It’s designed for optimal legibility down to a view-port of {$360px} width.
 {.p-first} <!--more-->

 Perplex has been build on the basis of the [IBM Plex][plex] font family and is best suited for technical content with mixed sections of text and code.
-The layout is vertically aligned to a baseline grid[^1] to introduce a comfortable rhythm.
+The layout is vertically aligned to a _baseline grid_[^1] to introduce a comfortable rhythm.
 Horizontally it’s divided into evenly spaced columns — their number depends on the screen width.
-On larger screens (view-port &ge; 592px) the [responsive design][rd] is combined with [view-port sized design][ptres]—a.k.a. fluid design—to stick to a coherent layout between breakpoints.
+On larger screens (view-port &ge; {$592px}) the [responsive design][rd] is combined with [view-port sized design][ptres]—a.k.a. fluid typography[^2]—to stick to a coherent layout between breakpoints.
+When a reasonable large font size has been reached on big screens, the layout doesn’t grow to adapt anymore and is centered.

 {{< mnote up=14 >}}
 The **Plex** font family includes fonts for oriental languages written from right to left and for asian sign languages (some projected).
 So far, Perplex can't adapt to their needs, because I'm not acquainted with their layout habits.